Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 According to the authors' results, vGraph can achieve competitive results in terms of modularity maximisation and state-of-the-art performance when used with supervised learning models for node classification.
 However, a possible drawback of the solution is that it allows for overlaps between communities, rendering it unsuitable for some use-cases.

-\paragraph{Community detection based on graph representation learning in evolutionary networks~\cite{lcden}.} The LCDEN algorithm aims to generate Euclidean node representations of temporal networks, i.e., networks whose structure change over time.
-This trait prohibits us from using standard ``static'' community detection tools as the communities change when the graph evolves.
+\paragraph{Community detection based on graph representation learning in evolutionary networks~\cite{lcden}.} LCDEN aims to generate Euclidean node representations of temporal networks, i.e., whose structure changes over time.
+This trait prohibits us from using standard ``static'' community detection tools as the communities change with the graph's evolution.
 Its authors incorporate the same loss as the Laplacian Eigenmaps method to account for node information.
-However, to effectively deal with the network evolution, we assume time slices $t$ and the loss function given as:
+However, to deal with the network evolution effectively, we assume time slices $t$ and the loss function given as:

 The authors use a deep sparse autoencoder network instead of performing a direct optimisation.
 This approach is motivated by the fact that sparse autoencoders may be less vulnerable to overfitting and still achieve satisfactory results for sparse networks due to the smaller volume of the overall structural information.
 To train the network, the authors employ an SE-based loss function with sparsely constrained parameters: